GMontaque/project1-st-nazaire-raid/README.md

 ![picture of the mockup of the website](assets/images/Capture.PNG)

-Here i have created a website where a user can view infomration about a raid that is not very famous as some other battle such as D-day or the battle of berlin.
-But that i argue should equally be placed up there and what was done on that faulty day was something that people had said was considered to be not possible and a sucide mission.
+Here i have created a website where a user can view infomration about the St Nazaire  raid which is not very famous as some other battle such as D-day or the battle of berlin.
+But that i argue should equally be placed up there and what was done on that fatful day was something that people have said was considered to be not possible and a sucide mission.

 Through the website you will where the plan initally got it routes and the reason such a plan had to come together, and then it will be explained to you both the battle itelf and the stuggles and problems that was faced by the attacking force, before finally finishing by showing whwere a person can visit the war memorial for this battle.